AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/codes/README.md

 __Helsinki Region Travel CO2 Matrix 2015__ is based on the same GIS analyses that were done when creating __[Helsinki Region Travel Time Matrix 2015](http://www.helsinki.fi/science/accessibility/data/helsinki-region-travel-time-matrix)__.

-Producing the Helsinki Region Travel CO2 Matrix 2015 included following analysis / processing steps:
+Producing the Helsinki Region Travel CO2 Matrix 2015 included following __analysis / processing steps__:

  1. Calculation of the Helsinki Region Travel Time Matrix 2015 ==> [More information here](https://github.com/AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015)
  2. Calculation of the CO2 emissions for